Oooh This I Need: Background

-Released as the follow-up single to Fiorillo's 1990 hit "On the Way Up", which had peaked at #27 on the U.S. Billboard Hot 100, "Oooh This I Need" failed to replicate the leading single's success.
-The song peaked at #90 on the U.S. Billboard Hot 100 around March 1991, where it stayed on the chart for a total of 4 weeks.
+Released as the follow-up single to Fiorillo's 1990 hit "On the Way Up", which had peaked at No. 27 on the U.S. Billboard Hot 100, "Oooh This I Need" failed to replicate the leading single's success.
+The song peaked at No. 90 on the U.S. Billboard Hot 100 around March 1991, where it stayed on the chart for a total of 4 weeks.

-In The Network Forty magazine, the song had peaked at #33 on Network Forty's CD TuneUp chart, whilst also receiving a positive review.
+In The Network Forty magazine, the song had peaked at No. 33 on Network Forty's CD TuneUp chart, whilst also receiving a positive review.

 In a March 8, 1991, issue of the Chicago Tribune, the song was mentioned in the Take 2 section which was based as a Friday guide to movies and music.
 The song was included under the first section "Ten must-play records for an evening on the dance floor.
 Nominated by Joe Smooth, deejay at the Warehouse."

 Release

 The single was released in America only, on 12" vinyl, CD and cassette.

 The promotional-only one-track CD issue of the single featured the a-side track only whilst the cassette version of the single featured the album version of the a-side, along with the album track "Purpose in Your Life" as the b-side.

 The 12" vinyl release was promotional only and aimed at the dance chart.
-Two remixes of the song were created by New Jersey-based duo Blaze, with the a-side being "Oooh This I Need (Below The Ground Mix)" and the b-side being "Oooh This I Need (Laid Back Mix)".
+Two remixes of the song were created by New Jersey–based duo Blaze, with the a-side being "Oooh This I Need (Below The Ground Mix)" and the b-side being "Oooh This I Need (Laid Back Mix)".
 This release featured a red coloured vinyl.

 Both the cassette and CD releases featured similar artwork, using the same picture of Fiorillo, whilst the cassette version used a black background and the CD version used a white background.
 The 12" vinyl release featured no artwork but a basic sticker on the top right corner labeling the artist and the single title.